A Short Bio

 My father had a 9th grade education and married my mom right after she finished high school.
 She had me at 18, followed by three younger sisters.
 I loved reading, drawing, and swimming.
 I was a good student, so no one was surprised that I was the first person in my family to graduate from college.
 I paid for college by working summers as a life guard/swim instructor and by taking out National Student Defense Loans.

 I married my college sweetheart, a smart young Army officer.
-We were immediately assigned to Fort Huachuca, AZ, and eventually to Fort Bragg, NC.
-For the next five years I worked as a social worker and a counselor in a center for emotionally disturbed children, and on a childhood testing project for the state department of health.
+We were eventually assigned to Fort Bragg, NC, where for the next five years I worked in state social service programs.
 By working during the day and going to school on nights and weekends, I added a master’s degree in counseling, from East Carolina University, to my bachelor’s degree in social work.

 My husband took a position with the federal government and we moved to Northern Virginia in 1977.
-After a short stint in a government agency, I took a job with a small federal contracting firm working on research and development projects for the Department of Defense.
+I took a job with a small federal contracting firm working on research and development projects for the Department of Defense.
 In 1980, I sat for the state boards, becoming a Licensed Professional Counselor.

-Although my coworkers were likeable and professional, I knew I didn’t belong in a corporate culture.
+Although I liked my colleagues, I knew I didn’t belong in a corporate culture.
 The salary was good enough to pay for vacations all over the world.
 Nevertheless, I wanted to work in mental health.
 Like Andy in the Shawshank Redemption, I burrowed my way out.

 I started a part-time practice, getting referrals by teaching adult education.
 In my spare time, starting in 1992, I became an Associate Trainer with the American Hypnosis Training Academy, training mental health professionals in hypnotherapy and NLP.
 In 1997, I became Executive Director of the National Board for Certified Clinical Hypnotherapists.

-The next few years were difficult, with several setbacks, including a divorce, injuries from an auto accident, and Chronic Fatigue Syndrome due to exhaustion.
-I switched companies and, for the next four years, worked as a Project Manager/Writer on an Air Force outreach contract to small businesses.
+In 2000, I switched companies and, for the next four years, worked as a Project Manager/Writer on an Air Force outreach contract to small businesses.
 I doggedly managed to continue writing, teaching, and counseling on nights and weekends.
 In 2004, my life turned around.
-I married John Rodgaard, a handsome, outgoing US Navy Captain.
+I married a handsome, outgoing US Navy Captain.
 I left corporate work for good.
 Today, John is retired and we are both active in the Naval Order of the United States.
-John has also become a sought-after speaker and an author of books on Navy history.
+John has also become a sought-after speaker and author of books on Navy history.

-Here is my Amazon Author Page and here is my GoodReads page.
-Here is my author page in the Crown House Publishing Catalog.
+Here is my Amazon Author Page and here is my author page in the Crown House Publishing Catalog.
 I’ve published over 250 articles and reviews, including a number of articles in The Toastmaster magazine.
 Here is the most popular one: Reframing the Three Fears About Public Speaking.
 You can see more of my articles on my author page on EzineArticles.